|Nutrition Facts (per serving)|

 - Add a dusting of ground cinnamon to the finished cafe con leche.

-- For more flavor, add 3/4 teaspoon ground cinnamon or 1/4 teaspoon ground nutmeg on top of the coffee grounds before brewing.
+- For even more flavor, add 3/4 teaspoon ground cinnamon or 1/4 teaspoon ground nutmeg on top of the coffee grounds before brewing.

 - In Spain, a leche manchada uses the same method, but with two parts steamed milk to one part espresso.